abrahao/Desafio_SS/api/README.md

 - **Method:** `POST`
 - **Authorization:** Bearer token required.

-## Pre-registered username and passwords.
+## Pre-registered username and passwords

-Along with the files is the database dump with some pre-registered data.
+Along with the files is the database dump with some pre-registered data that can be used to test authentication in applications.

 Some credentials:
+`user:password inputs`

-* `joao@mail.com:12345678`
+`joao@mail.com:12345678`

-* `maria@mail.com:876543211`
+`maria@mail.com:87654321`